mikes802/Marketing-Analytics-Case-Study/Script Check.md

 | CHRISTIAN  | GABLE        | 1           | 10       |
 | JENNIFER   | DAVIS        | 1           | 4        |

 This is why the Google course discussed cleaning the data at length, as does Danny.
-Checking for duplicates, or doppelgangers, is crucial.
+Checking for duplicates, or doppelgangers, is helpful.
 In my original script, I used the actors' first and last names to join tables and aggregate information, when I should have been using `actor_id`.
 The actors with `actor_id` 101 and 110, while they have the same name, represent different actors who are connected to different movies.
+This will cause problems for me downstream.

 ## Leftover Questions